 Annual Percentage Yields

 Annual Percentage Yield is noted as APY, and it is pretty much the interest you will be earning on your account.
 Keep in mind that this yield is calculated on a monthly basis depending on how much money you have in your account.
 The APY is also open to going up or down at any time during the year, don’t stress this too much.
 Things change and this yield is no different.
 It fluctuates with the economy and the need the banks have for your savings.
-Most online banks do offer APY for checking accounts and savings accounts.
-This can be very beneficial for many and should be taken advantage of.
+Most online banks do offer high-yield checking accounts and savings accounts with a high APY.
+This can be very beneficial for many and should be something to take advantage of.

 For most online banks the minimum deposit is around $0-$1.
 As a side note, this is very different than what we’re used to from our big banks.
 The lower the amount, the more flexibility that gives you to start banking with these online banks as soon as possible.
 One thing to note is that if no money is deposited within 60ish days, your account could be closed.
 This is pretty typical for most empty accounts.